wf-clone-validation documentation

 large_constructbooleanEnable assembly of larger constructs including Bacterial Artificial Chromosomes (50,000-300,000 base pairs).Selecting this will skip approximate size filtering steps allowing the assembly of larger genomes.
 Multiple sequence alignment of inserts will be skipped in this mode.False

-trim_lengthintegerNumber of base pairs to trim from both ends of each read.150
+trim_lengthintegerNumber of base pairs to trim from both ends of each read.
+Set to 0 if no trimming is required.150

 flye_qualitystringThe Flye parameter for quality of input reads, default nano-hq: high-quality reads, Guppy5+ SUP or Q20 (<5% error).Other options include nano-corr: reads that were corrected with other methods (<3% error), nano-raw: pre-Guppy5 (<20% error).nano-hq